openshift-labs/learn-katacoda/introduction/developing-with-odo/01-creating-initial-project.md

 ![View Membership](../../assets/introduction/developing-with-odo/view-membership.png)

-On the Membership page, click **Service Accounts**, and then **Edit Membership**.
+On the Membership page, click **Service Accounts** and then **Edit Membership**.

 In the select boxes at the bottom, choose **myproject / default** and **view** for the role.
-Then click the **Add** button next to the role, and finally, click **Done Editing** at the top of the page.
+Then click the **Add** button next to the role, and, finally, click **Done Editing** at the top of the page.

 ![Edit Roles](../../assets/introduction/developing-with-odo/membership.png)

-Now the service account that the backend uses has view access, so it can both retrieve objects via the API.
-Note that you could choose **edit** access instead, and that would allow the the backend to both retrieve and modify or delete objects.
-If you do that, you can end up destroying certain resources in the game that are not recoverable, which is why we are choosing **view** access for the scenario.
+Now the service account that the backend uses has view access so it can retrieve objects via the API.
+Note that you could choose **edit** access instead.
+That would allow the the backend to both retrieve and modify or delete objects.
+If you do that, you can end up destroying certain resources in the game that are not recoverable, which is why we are choosing **view** access for this scenario.